sixslimemc/slimecore/README.md

 SlimeCore solves these issues and attempts to relieve both developers and users of datapacks of technical responsibility.
 Developers specify information in their pack's manifest, users run `/reload`, and SlimeCore does the rest.

-SlimeCore is part of [The SC Proposition](https://sixslimemc.github.io/sc-proposition/) and is primarily documented therein.
+SlimeCore is part of [The SC Proposition](https://sixslimemc.github.io/sc-proposition/) and information on it's usage is found therein.